FAQ for site-to-site VPN gateways

 Can you use VPN for VPC as a VPN gateway for your IBM Cloud classic infrastructure?

-What does a rekey collision cause?
+What is a rekey collision between site-to-site VPNs?

-If you use IKEv1, rekey collision deletes the IKE/IPsec security association (SA).
+deletes the IKE/IPsec security association (SA).
 To re-create the IKE/IPsec SA, set the connection admin state to down

 and then up